Brian Sibley

 Brian David Sibley (born 14 July 1949) is an English writer.
 He is author of over 100 hours of radio drama and has written and presented hundreds of radio documentaries, features and weekly programmes.
-He is widely known as the author of many film "making of" books, including those for the Harry Potter series and The Lord of the Rings and The Hobbit trilogies.
+Among his adaptations is the 1981 version of The Lord of the Rings for radio.
+A columnist and author, he is widely known as the author of many film "making of" books, including those for the Harry Potter series, and The Lord of the Rings and The Hobbit trilogies.

 Early life

 Sibley was born in Wandsworth, London, to Eric George Sibley, an architectural draughtsman, and Doris Alice Sibley (née Summers).
 His uncle was the philosopher Frank Sibley.

 His family moved to Chislehurst, Kent when he was five years old.
 He was educated at St Nicholas Church of England Primary School and Chislehurst Secondary School for Boys (later renamed Edgebury School for Boys), where he was awarded A-levels in English and Art.

 Following the frustration of his varied ambitions to be an actor, a cartoonist and an animator, Sibley worked first in various clerical capacities for the London Borough of Bromley, and then for a shipping and finance company in London as a clerk, office manager and head of department.
 In his spare time he began submitting scripts to the BBC and, when his company was taken over, he accepted redundancy and became a full-time freelance writer.